Our 2016 Platform

 - Reasonable tax credits for farmers to ensure that working family farms and orchards remain economically viable and valued by society.

 We believe a free, universal public school system is the backbone of our democratic society.
-We believe that high-quality preschool should be universal and available to every child, and that a college education should be available to every young adult in our state and our country.
+High-quality preschool should be universal and available to every child, and a tuition-free college education should be available to everyone in our state and our country.

 - Full and timely compliance with the Supreme Court’s McCleary decision, which holds that the Legislature is failing to uphold the state’s paramount duty to provide ample provision for the education of all children residing within Washington’s borders;